michaeljfriedman/simple-neural-network/docs/Main.md

 - Training until the network settles at an optimum

 You can train the network with training data, test it with testing data to get an accuracy rate, and then use it to classify new data.

+It also includes some other useful tools:

+- Save/load a network to/from a file
+- Plot error over the course of training